xwausse/SQL-homework/lesson-13/homework/homework.md

 3. Write an SQL statement that can group concatenate the following values.(DMLTable)

-4. Write an SQL query to determine the Employment Stage for each employee based on their HIRE_DATE.
-The stages are defined as follows:

-> - If the employee has worked for less than 1 year → 'New Hire'

-> - If the employee has worked for 1 to 5 years → 'Junior'

-> -  If the employee has worked for 5 to 10 years → 'Mid-Level'

-> -  If the employee has worked for 10 to 20 years → 'Senior'

-> - If the employee has worked for more than 20 years → 'Veteran'(Employees)

-5. Find all employees whose names (concatenated first and last) contain the letter "a" at least 3 times.
+4. Find all employees whose names (concatenated first and last) contain the letter "a" at least 3 times.

-6. The total number of employees in each department and the percentage of those employees who have been with the company for more than 3 years(Employees)
+5. The total number of employees in each department and the percentage of those employees who have been with the company for more than 3 years(Employees)

-7. Write an SQL statement that determines the most and least experienced Spaceman ID by their job description.(Personal)
+6. Write an SQL statement that determines the most and least experienced Spaceman ID by their job description.(Personal)

 ## Difficult Tasks